Parque das Conchas (BC-10), Brazil

 Shell Brasil is the operator and has a 50% interest in the Parque das Conchas project.
 The other stakeholders are Petrobras, which holds 35%, and ONGC Campos, which holds 15%.

 Parque das Conchas is located 110km from the coast.
-It lies in water depths of 1,500m to 2,000m in the Campos Basin, which is rich in petroleum.
+It lies in water depths between 1,500m and 2,000m in the Campos Basin, which is rich in petroleum.
 Heavy oil resources are believed to be available at about 2km depth.
 The basin has a total area of 100,000km² and the reserves are estimated to be 101.53km³ of natural gas and 1.1 billion m³ of condensate and oil.
 A total of six discoveries have been made in the BC-10 block.

 Drilling and completion of the wells was carried out using a floating rig surface blow-out preventer (BOP).
 The wells were produced through deepwater trees.
 BOP allowed the use of a generation three rig, which was cheaper than using a generation five rig.

 The double-hulled, 330m-long FPSO vessel can process 100,000boe/day and has a storage capacity of two million barrels of oil for shipment to shore.
-It also has a natural gas processing capacity of 50 million ft³ per day.
+It also has a natural gas processing capacity of 50 million ft³ a day.

 The vessel required substantial heat delivery and power systems for driving seabed lift equipment and processing heavy crudes ranging from 16° to 24° API.
 The oil from the reserves is driven about 1,800m to the FPSO vessel using 1,500hp electric pumps.
 FPSO supplies power to the deepwater pumping systems through electrical umbilical cables to keep the heavy oil flow.
 It has a power generation capacity of 68MW.